-Edison Awards 2023:
+• Edison Awards 2023:

-- SABIC was recognized in the "Material Science" category for its innovative heat-resistant resins that can be used in electric vehicles and on cutting-edge circuit boards: - SABIC's NORYLTM resin, which can be used as an insulation film on EV batteries and charging systems to increase safety, received the bronze award in the "Enhanced Performance" subgroup. - SABIC's EXTEMTM resin, which received the gold award, is capable of offering manufacturers the capability to mount optical connectors onto printed circuit boards, simplifying assembly processes and enabling mass production of circuit boards needed for technology products. - SABIC's TRUCIRCLETM certified circular polyethylene portfolio was recognized with the Gold Award in the "Green Remediation" category for developing a frozen food packaging solution using recycled ocean-bound plastic, in collaboration with flexible film products manufacturer, Polivouga, and Nueva Pescanova Group, specializing in products like frozen seafood. - SABIC Agri-Nutrient's innovative manufacturing solution for low-carbon urea was recognized with a prestigious Edison Award (gold) under the Food and Agriculture Advancements Soil and Crop category. - SABIC Agri-Nutrients's unique multi-nutrient foliar fertilizer providing nutrition and stress protection for crops was recognized with an Edison Award (bronze) in the Food and Agriculture Advancements category.
+- SABIC was recognized in the "Material Science" category for its innovative heat-resistant resins that can be used in electric vehicles and on cutting-edge circuit boards: - SABIC's NORYLTM resin, which can be used as an insulation film on EV batteries and charging systems to increase safety, received the bronze award in the "Enhanced Performance" subgroup. - SABIC's EXTEMTM resin, which received the gold award, is capable of offering manufacturers the capability to mount optical connectors onto printed circuit boards, simplifying assembly processes and enabling mass production of circuit boards needed for technology products. - SABIC's TRUCIRCLETM certified circular polyethylene portfolio was recognized with the gold award in the "Green Remediation" category for developing a frozen food packaging solution using recycled oceanbound plastic, in collaboration with flexible film products manufacturer, Polivouga, and Nueva Pescanova Group, specializing in products like frozen seafood. - SABIC Agri-Nutrient's innovative manufacturing solution for low-carbon urea was recognized with a gold award under the Food and Agriculture Advancements Soil and Crop category. - SABIC Agri-Nutrients's unique multi-nutrient foliar fertilizer providing nutrition and stress protection for crops was recognized with a bronze award in the Food and Agriculture Advancements category.